apache/spark/docs/ml-guide.md

 // Fit the pipeline to training documents. val model = pipeline.fit(training)

-// now we can optionally save it to disk model.save("/tmp/spark-logistic-regression-model")
+// now we can optionally save the fitted pipeline to disk model.save("/tmp/spark-logistic-regression-model")

+// we can also save this unfit pipeline to disk pipeline.save("/tmp/unfit-lr-model")

-// and load it back in during production val loadedModel = Pipeline.load("/tmp/spark-logistic-regression-model")
+// and load it back in during production val sameModel = Pipeline.load("/tmp/spark-logistic-regression-model")
 // or equivalently
-val loadedModel = Pipeline.read.load("/tmp/spark-logistic-regression-model")
+val sameModel = Pipeline.read.load("/tmp/spark-logistic-regression-model")

 // Prepare test documents, which are unlabeled (id, text) tuples. val test = sqlContext.createDataFrame(Seq(